Heavy, Short-Lived Elementary Particle Could

 A more precise measurement of the top quark mass, Baarmand added, “could also help open doors to new physics, and perhaps it could help point us to other new particles in the future.”

-In addition to their studies of the top quark mass, Florida Tech researchers led by Francisco Yumiceva, associate professor of physics and space sciences, built, calibrated and are operating the hadron calorimeter detector, which measures the energy of particles.
+In addition to their studies of the top quark properties, researchers led by Francisco Yumiceva, associate professor of physics and space sciences at Florida Tech, calibrated and are operating the hadron calorimeter detector, which measures the energy of particles.
 Another team, led by Florida Tech’s Marcus Hohlmann, professor of physics and space sciences, is developing Gas Electron Multiplier chambers, which precisely measure the trajectories of muons.
-These researchers and their students study the daughter particles produced by top quarks and Higgs bosons as they decay to better understand how these important particles fit into the large physical framework of the subatomic universe.
+Florida Tech researchers and their students study the daughter particles produced by top quarks and Higgs bosons as they decay to better understand how these important particles fit into the large physical framework of the subatomic universe.
+Their research is funded by the U.S. Department of Energy’s Office of Science.